Remortgages

 How much can I borrow with a remortgage?

-When you remortgage, lenders want to be sure you can repay the loan amount you're borrowing.
-When determining whether to lend to you and how much you can borrow, they look at:
+When determining whether to lend to you and how much you can borrow, lenders look at:

-Your deposit amount is made up by the equity you have built up in your current property - although you can boost your deposit with cash savings if you want to.
-The larger your deposit, the lower the LTV ratio, which normally gets you access to better deals.
+• Deposit amount - The larger your deposit, the lower the LTV ratio, which normally gets you access to better deals.

-Your spending habits are looked at as part of the lender's assessment of whether you can afford the loan repayments.
-It can be worth reviewing outgoings and reducing these where possible in order to show the lender you can afford the payments.
+• Spending habits - It can be worth reviewing outgoings and reducing these where possible in order to show the lender you can afford the payments.

-Your credit history shows the lender whether you can manage debt and loan repayments.
-If your credit rating has declined significantly since you last applied for a mortgage for any reason, you might want to take steps to improve it.
-But there are some lenders that offer bad credit mortgages.
+• Credit history - If your credit rating has declined significantly since you last applied for a mortgage for any reason, you might want to take steps to improve it.

-When you remortgage, the cost of your monthly repayments is determined largely by the interest rate.
+When you remortgage, the cost of your monthly repayments is determined largely by the remaining loan amount, mortgage term and interest rate.
 The rate you can get is influenced by your LTV ratio and financial circumstances.

 But when you're going through the remortgaging process, there are other fees that may apply, including:

-An arrangement fee, or product fee, is the fee for the mortgage product.
+• An arrangement fee - Also known as product fee, this is the fee for the mortgage product.
 Costs can vary depending on the deal. but it can be up to a couple of thousand pounds.
-Some lenders may let you add the fee to the mortgage amount but you then pay interest on it.
+Some lenders may let you add the fee to the mortgage loan amount, but you then pay interest on it.

-A property valuation is often part of the remortgaging process if you're switching to a new lender.
-This is so the lender can decide if your home is worth the amount you want to remortgage for.
+• A property valuation - This is often part of the remortgaging process with a new lender so they can decide if your home is worth the amount you want to remortgage for.
 There may be a fee charged for this, but some lenders offer free valuations as part of the remortgage deal.

 Do I need a solicitor to remortgage?